Trains to London

 Tip 7: Take the slower train

-If you don’t mind not getting to your destination directly, another easy tool to save money can be to take a slower train.
-If the slower train is the cheapest option, we will automatically show you this, though we can also show only the fastest journeys if you want to get to your destination quickly too.
+If you don’t mind not getting to your destination directly, another easy tool to save money can be to go on a slower train.
+If the slower train is the least costly option, we will automatically show you this, though we can also show only the fastest journeys if you want to get to your destination quickly too.

-Tip 8: Compare Standard and 1st Class Tickets It may seem peculiar but due to fluctuations in demand for different ticket types, when trying to find the cheapest train tickets, it can be worth comparing Standard and 1st Class Tickets.
-If not many 1st class tickets have been sold, it sometimes can be not much more expensive, or even the cheapest to travel 1st Class.
+Tip 8: Compare Standard and 1st Class Tickets It may seem peculiar but due to fluctuations in demand for different ticket types, when trying to find cheap train tickets, it can be worth comparing Standard and 1st Class Tickets.
+If not many 1st class tickets have been sold, it sometimes can be not much more expensive, or even cheaper to travel 1st Class.

 - London Waterloo